 ´Listen, Haima!
 I don´t have time for such meaningless questions.
 Okay?
 Relax and breathe easy.
 I have to go now.´, he said as he left for his work, leaving her to emotionally fend for herself.

-Haima realised she was lonelier than ever before.
+Haima realised she was lonelier than she had ever before.
 Shami barely cared to soothe her apprehensions and worries.

 ´Your home is your career, Haima!´This is also a job.
 And, I don’t like you going out and interacting with all sorts of men…Hmm, I mean people!´